NYSSA NEWS: Reading will rock during Thunderegg Days

 Thank you to Patsy Wilson and her team for months (possibly years) of work to bring about this amazing event.

 Visit the Nyssa All Class Reunion Facebook page to view photos from the event.
-After chairing two reunions, Patsy is turning over the top job to someone new.
-Might that be you?
+After chairing two reunions, Patsy is turning over the top job to someone . . .

-• Summer Reading continues at the Nyssa Public Library.
-Several events are taking place including “Reading Rocks” during Thunderegg Days, July 7-9.

-On Thursday, July 7, Storytime will take place at 1 p.m. at South Park.
-Storytime’s Reading Rocks on Thursday and Friday, July 8-9, will be at 11 a.m., also at South Park.
-There will be singing, stories and craft kits.
-Building Healthy Families will provide free books for children.